sreeramsunkara/TAS-Workshop-CAH/README.md

 ### LAB-2: Apps Manager

 - The web-based [Apps Manager](https://docs.pivotal.io/platform/application-service/2-9/console/) application helps you manage users, organizations, spaces, and applications.
 - Let's log into Apps Manager and take a look around.
 Please open a browser at [https://apps.sys.ourpcf.com](https://apps.sys.ourpcf.com) and log-in using your UserID and `password`.
+Make sure to use your UserID, the one you claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing), and not `user1`.

 ![](./images/apps-manager.png)